Representing and decomposing genomic structural variants as balanced integer flows on sequence graphs: Discussion

 From a mathematical standpoint, the set of flows of $G$ is very rich.
-It is bears similarity to the cycle space described by \citet{maclane}, with the added constraint of even-length cycles, hence the need to re-define simple flows in this framework.
-The balance condition guarantees that a positive flow can be decomposed as a set of weighted threads, and that in a flow change, every created bond is compensated by a either a corresponding bond deletion or a segment duplication.
-As illustrated in the figures of the Supplement, these conservative properties allow us to find a valid continuous transformation from one genome to another, akin to the concept of homotopy in algebraic topology.
+It bears similarity to the cycle space described by \citet{maclane}.
+The balance condition guarantees that a positive flow can be decomposed as a set of weighted threads, and that in a flow transition, every created adjacency is compensated by a either a corresponding adjacency deletion or a segment duplication, much like double entry book-keeping.
+The near-primary flows further provide us with a finite subset of flows, such that all possible realisations of the data can be sampled ergodically.
+However, unlike models for single base substitutions and balanced rearrangements, this model of evolutionary cost is not a distance function, because it is asymmetric, \emph{i.e.} the distance between two genomes depends on which genome is ancestral.
+For example, duplicating a segment then translocating one of its copies generally requires two DCJ operations, yet only one operation (a segmental deletion) is needed to return to the original genome.

-The formulas exposed here are fully consistent with previous findings.
-Using our notation, if we compare two genomes in $G$ (one ancestral, one derived) such that each genome visits each segment at most once, \citet{DCJindels} demonstrated that the rearrangement cost of the history is equal to $n - |C|$.
-If only the ancestral genome is bound to visit each segment at most once, \citet{Bader} demonstrated that the cost has a lower bound which is close to, but slightly lower than $n - |C| + L$ (the positive term $L$ as defined in this paper counts all odd length cycles, whereas Bader only counted cycles of length 1).

-We demonstrated here that any flow can be decomposed into simple flows (analogous to the AB-paths described in \citep{Braga}, or to the cycle decompositions in \citep{shaolin}), for which this bound is tight.
-This property is largely due to the fact that components of created and ancestral bonds associated with simple flows changes are planar, thus reducing the complexity of the MAX-ECD problem from NP-Complete \citep{caprara} to polynomial time using Euler's formula.
-In addition, in the most general case, when there is no constraint on the ancestral and derived genomes, we proved that $n - |C| + L - O$ is a lower bound on the minimum cost of a realization.